swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-25-work-efficiently-and-collaboratively-with-git.md

 # Get the latest updates from the remote origin
 git fetch origin

-# Check to the main branch
+# Check out the main branch
 git checkout main

 # Pull the changes made by the pull request